 DSO member since 1996

-American violist Caroline Coade joined the Detroit Symphony Orchestra (DSO) in September 1996, and served as the Acting Assistant Principal violist for the 2013-16 seasons.
-In addition to her position in Detroit, Caroline has performed with the Cleveland Orchestra, the Philadelphia Orchestra, and the New York Philharmonic.
-She has held positions with Concerto Soloists Chamber Orchestra (Philadelphia) and the opera companies of Philadelphia and Santa Fe.
+Caroline Coade is the 3rd chair violist with the Detroit Symphony Orchestra and was the Acting Assistant Principal Violist of the DSO for the 2013-2016 seasons.
+Prior to her appointment in 1996 with the DSO, Caroline performed regularly with the Philadelphia Orchestra, the New York Philharmonic, and held positions with Concerto Soloists Chamber Orchestra (Philadelphia) and the opera companies of Philadelphia and Santa Fe.

 A San Diego native, Caroline began taking Suzuki violin lessons at age 6 and switched to the viola at age 14.
 She graduated from the Interlochen Arts Academy (MI) and went on to receive a bachelor of music degree from the Oberlin Conservatory, an artist diploma from The Curtis Institute of Music, and a master of music degree from The Juilliard School.
 Her principal teachers include Karen Tuttle, Joyce Robbins, Jeffrey Irvine, David Takeno, David Holland, and Eugene Becker.

 Caroline plays on a Domenico Busan viola c.
 1750 on generous loan from The Mandell Collection of Southern California.